How Restrictive Covenants Affect Land Use

 Some restrictions limit the paint colors that can be used on residence exteriors.
 Some might require that all homes have a certain type of siding.
 In areas where wildfires are common, covenants might require developers to use flame retardant building materials.

-- Watch for wording that limits property use, such as "no mobile homes," or "no commercial use."
+- Wording that limits property use, such as "no mobile homes," or "no commercial use."

-- Look for any statements that give others the right to use the property, such as easement rights.
+- Any statements that give others the right to use the property, such as easement rights.

 If statements reference a prior deed, look it up also.